 Image Mirroring

-When Qovery is running on your infrastructure, it requires an image registry to store the images built via the Qovery CI and to mirror the images deployed from a 3rd party container registry.
+When Qovery is running on your infrastructure, it requires an image registry on your cloud account to store the images built via the Qovery CI or to mirror the images deployed from a 3rd party container registry.

-This mirroring registry is available and configurable within the Qovery interface within the Image registry section of your cluster.
+This mirroring registry is available and configurable within the Qovery interface within the Mirroring registry section of your cluster.

 Mirroring Repository